GarliqBread/Noteup/README.md

 ## Inspirations

-This project was heavily inspired by another markdown note app called [Takenote](https://github.com/taniarascia/takenote) and the macOS notes app.
+This project was visually inspired by another markdown note app called [Takenote](https://github.com/taniarascia/takenote) and the macOS notes app.

 ## Contributors ✨